OpenRailAssociation/technical-committee/incubation_process.md

 The evaluation has to be done for each version of the project.
 A community version could be accepted and not the enterprise version.

-## The Board of Director validates the candidate as a project hosted by the OpenRail Foundation
+## The Board of Director validates the candidate as a project hosted by the OpenRail Association

 ## Appendix